crusoexia/FEE-weekly/clean-architecture/what-is-architecture/what-is-architecture.md

 ---

 > The low-level details and the high-level structure are all part of the same whole.
 They form a continuous fabric that defines the sharp of the system.

 ---

-# What does a software architect do?

-* A programmer; and continues to be a programmer; they are best programmers.
-* Guide the rest of the team toward a design that maximized productivity.

----